DETAILED ACTION

 Claims 1-22 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The claim(s) recite(s) mental process steps of processing data to determine a match score and use that score for string alignment.

 When determining whether a claim simply recites a judicial exception with the words “apply it” (or an equivalent), such as mere instructions to implement an abstract idea on a computer, examiners may consider: (1) whether the claim recites only the idea of a solution or outcome i.e., the claim fails to recite details of how a solution to a problem is accomplished; (2) whether the claim invokes computers or other machinery merely as a tool to perform an existing process; and (3) the particularity or generality of the application of the judicial exception.
 See MPEP 2106.05(f).
 With respect to the “training a number of machine learning models of an artificial intelligence system…” additional element, there are no details about particular machine learning models or how the machine learning models operate to train for sequence alignment other than that it is being used to do so.
-The machine learning models are used to generally apply the abstract idea without placing any limitation on how the models operate to determine sequence alignment as a function of the training dataset.
+The same holds true for the determining and retraining limitations.
+The machine learning models are used to generally apply the abstract idea without placing any limitation on how the models operate to determine sequence alignment as a function of the training dataset and retraining.
 See generally instant specification at 0057 and 0059.The independent claims omit any details as to how the models solve a technical problem, and instead the claims recite only the idea of a solution or outcome.
 Also, the claims invoke generic machine learning models merely as a tool for making the recited mathematical calculation rather than purporting to improve the technology or a computer.
 See MPEP 2106.05(f).

 The independent claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above, the additional elements amount to nothing more than mere instructions to apply the exception using generic computer component(s).
 These cannot provide an inventive concept, and thus the claims are patent-ineligible.